WreetSarker/myblog/README.md

-# A blog iste created by me as a fun project
+# A blog site created by me as a fun project